 After the fundus is taken out, your surgeon will close the rest of your stomach into

 a tube shape that looks like a banana or the sleeve of your shirt, hence the name

-up quickly at mealtimes and eat less.
+at mealtimes and eat less.

 LSG surgery takes about 2 hours.
 Most people stay in the hospital for about 2 days

 Reasons to consider LSG surgery

 Here are some reasons why LSG may be right for you: